-Figure 13: Example of one CU with four sub-blocks (A-D) and its neighbouring blocks (a-d).
+Figure 13: Example of one CU with four sub-blocks (A-D) and its neighbouring blocks (a–d)

 Sub-CU motion prediction mode signalling

 The sub-CU modes are enabled as additional merge candidates and there is no additional syntax element required to signal the modes.
 Two additional merge candidates are added to merge candidates list of each CU to represent the ATMVP mode and STMVP mode.
 Up to seven merge candidates are used, if the sequence parameter set indicates that ATMVP and STMVP are enabled.
-At encoding logic of the additional merge candidates is same as the merge candidates in HM, which means, for each CU in P or B slice, two more RD checks is needed for the two additional merge candidates.
+The encoding logic of the additional merge candidates is the same as for the merge candidates in the HM, which means, for each CU in P or B slice, two more RD checks is needed for the two additional merge candidates.

-To improve the merge index coding, in the JEM, all bins of Merge index is context coded by CABAC.
+In the JEM, all bins of merge index is context coded by CABAC.
 While in HEVC, only the first bin is context coded and the remaining bins are context by-pass coded.

 Adaptive motion vector difference resolution

-In HEVC, Motion Vector Differences (MVDs) (between the motion vector and predicted motion vector of a PU) are signalled in unit of quarter luma sample.
-In the JEM, Advanced Motion Vector Resolution (AMVR) is introduced.
-In JEM5, MVD can be coded in units of quarter luma samples, integer luma samples or four luma samples.
-The MVD resolution is controlled at coding unit (CU) level and MVD resolution flags are conditionally signalled for each CU that has at least one non-zero MVD components.
+In HEVC, motion vector differences (MVDs) (between the motion vector and predicted motion vector of a PU) are signalled in units of quarter luma samples when use_integer_mv_flag is equal to 0 in the slice header.
+In the JEM, a locally adaptive motion vector resolution (LAMVR) is introduced.
+In the JEM, MVD can be coded in units of quarter luma samples, integer luma samples or four luma samples.
+The MVD resolution is controlled at the coding unit (CU) level, and MVD resolution flags are conditionally signalled for each CU that has at least one non-zero MVD components.

 For a CU that has at least one non-zero MVD components, a first flag is signalled to indicate whether quarter luma sample MV precision is used in the CU.
 When the first flag (equal to 1) indicates that quarter luma sample MV precision is not used, another flag is signalled to indicate whether integer luma sample MV precision or four luma sample MV precision is used.